Seafood-Globalization-Lab/artis-hpc/README.md

 - Open your local GUI Docker Desktop application

+> [!IMPORTANT]
-   Keep this running in the background while setting up ARTIS to run on AWS.
+> Keep this running in the background while setting up ARTIS to run on AWS.
 Docker Desktop is the Docker engine used to build the Docker image locally and Authenticates with AWS ECR where the image is pushed to.

 #### Prepare and Launch ARTIS HPC on AWS